Combinatorial descriptions of biclosed sets in affine type

 The (real) \newword{roots} are the vectors of the form $w \alpha_i$ for $w \in W$, $1 \leq i \leq n$.
 Each root is either \newword{positive}, meaning in the positive linear span of the $\alpha_i$, or \newword{negative}, meaning the negation of a positive root.
 We write $\Phi$ and $\Phi^+$ for the sets of roots and positive roots respectively; these are called the \newword{root system} and the \newword{positive root system}.
-Similarly, we define the co-root system $\Phi^{\vee} = \{ w \alpha_i^{\vee} : w \in W,\ i \in I \}$.